Frequently Asked Questions!

-When and where will camp 2016 be held?
+When and where will camp be held in 2019?

 So what's this gonna cost?

 One of our biggest priorities is to make our camp accessible to the largest group of girls in Chattanooga possible.
 We plan to help accomplish this by charging tuition on a sliding-scale basis to offer financial assistance to as many campers as need it.
-Based on the self-reported income of each camper’s parent or guardian, tuition will fall between $0 and $250.
-We also have a lunch assistance option for the young people/campers who participate in their school's free or reduced-cost meal program.
+Based on the self-reported income of each camper’s parent or guardian, tuition will fall between $0 and $300.
+We also provide breakfast and lunch for everyone during camp, and offer transportation to and from camp for up to 14 campers.

 Does my kid need to have previous music experience or own/rent an instrument?

 No experience or gear necessary!
-We will provide the instruments and the know-how, they just need to arrive ready to learn something new!
+We provide the instruments and the know-how, so campers just have to arrive ready to learn something new!
 Of course, if the campers do have their own instruments/gear, they're welcome to bring them along.